An0rak0-wq/Fake_Siege/Notes.md

 ### SCENE 7:

 Now, the time has come to get player input.
 First, the player needs to know what happened during the AS's turn.

+Now that this has been achieved, and the layout has been cleaned up, it is now time to allow the player to make a decision.
+For now, they will just shoot, but then I will work on incorporating TP and other features.